 That’s why we’ve put together this comprehensive list of details identifying the most important information you need to know about the cost of living in South Carolina.
 From the real estate market to the price of local transportation, you will learn everything necessary to make an educated decision about whether you can afford to live here.

 Though you will see varying costs between cities and neighborhoods across the state, the average price of a home in South Carolina is currently about $165,800, which is up about 6.8% from last year.
 That places it about 15% lower than the national average, making it a very affordable place to live.

 The most expensive county in the state is Charleston, found on the southeast border along the Atlantic Ocean.
-You’ll see comfortable homes in this area with an average price of $333,000.
+You’ll see comfortable homes in this area with an average price of $333,000, making it an important part of town to consider insurance for your new home.
 While Marlboro County to the northeast has the state’s lowest average listing price of $74,000.